andreav/swgit/doc/readme/_build/text/readme.arch.txt

      * It is read/write

-     * Branches are created strating from INT/develop.
+     * Branches are created starting from INT/develop.
 Release is deduced by it.

      * DEV Labels are merged into it